 Assessment is by 6 examinations which cover the content below:

-- Biology: Cell-level systems, Scaling up, Organism-level systems, Community level-systems, Genes, Inheritance and Selection
+- Biology: Cell-level systems, Scaling up, Organism-level systems, Community level-systems, Genes, inheritance and selection and Global challenges.

-- Chemistry: Particles, Elements, Compounds and Mixtures, Chemical Reactions, Predicting and Identifying reactions and products, Monitoring and Controlling chemical reactions
+- Chemistry: Particles, Elements, compounds and mixtures, Chemical reactions, Predicting and identifying reactions and products, Monitoring and Controlling chemical reactions and Global challenges.

 At Bluecoat Wollaton Academy our aim is to inspire a love of languages and an appreciation and respect for different cultures.
 Not only can learning another language help students to improve their understanding of English but also knowledge of another language can be a valuable asset when seeking employment and other opportunities later in life.
 To help promote the passion for learning languages we run a range of extra-curricular activities which provide a relaxed and fun environment for students to develop their linguistic skills.
 Furthermore, we have regular trips abroad which offer students opportunities to practise their language skills in a real life setting and to experience the culture of the country first hand.
 Previous trips have allowed students to explore a variety of Spanish cities, including Madrid, Barcelona and Valencia.